RedSpoonPotato/Phi_2_GraphMode_and_SNPE/README.md

 The two directories of this repo are UDO and GM.

-## GM: For showing off the tensorflow graphmode code.
-The Phi-2 model code is found within my_phi_gm.py.
+## GM: For showing off the tensorflow graphmode code
 File guide:

   bert.py: contains operations for Bert, some of those are used in Phi